dhuss42/ft_irc/progress_maustel.md

     - test commands in our server and check what happens so far

 ## ====== Day 6 == 13.09.2025 ======
-- reading about good practice for irc perser https://modern.ircdocs.horse/impl.html
+- reading about good practice for irc parser https://modern.ircdocs.horse/impl.html

 - decided how to structure parsing